goofynugtz/goofynugtz/README.md

 ### Hey there, folks 👋

-Final year CS undergrad from National Institute of Technology, Durgapur.
+Sophomore year CS undergrad from National Institute of Technology, Durgapur.

-🌱 I’m currently digging Deep Neural Networks, golang and Rust
+🌱 I’m currently digging Deep Neural Networks and Flutter
 <br>
 😄 Pronouns: he/him
 📫 How to reach me: